Doron Medalie: Music career

-Medalie also composed theme songs and soundtracks for many Israeli TV shows, likeGoalstar, The Unit, Bolywood.
+Medalie has composed theme songs and soundtracks for many Israeli TV shows, including Goalstar, The Unit, Bolywood.
 Royal Chef, The Bachelor, Split.
 Zagury Empire, "ZIGI" and for Disney Israel, Summer Break Stories, North Star and Shavit Ventura Show.

-Few songs of Medalie was translated to Greek, sung by the Greek superstar Eleni Foureira, and became big hits in Greece and Cyprus.
+Several of Medalie's songs were translated to Greek, sung by the Greek superstar Eleni Foureira, and became big hits in Greece and Cyprus.

 Among his achievements are 3 ACUM awards (the Israeli songwriters association), 2 songs of the year, 2 songs of the decade, 4 most played songs on the public dance floor chart.

 Artistic director career

-Medalie is the only songwriter in the world (who is not a performing artist) who got the spot as a coach on The Voice Israel, 2019.
+Medalie is the only songwriter (who is not a performing artist) to be a coach on The Voice Israel, 2019.

 As an artistic director, he started his career in 2001, as an assistant director of Yaron Meiri's Orpan Group.
 Together they were in charge of more than 100 commercial-stage-shows.
 His breakthrough was as artistic manager of the talent shows A Star is Born and Eyal Golan Is Calling You.

 Later on he was in charge of the casting of X FACTOR Israel (2021).

 For more than 15 years, he directed the Israeli Music Awards (ACUM) and the national Memorial Day ceremony.